 Introduction

-O’Brien Fellows complete an in-depth reporting project of their choosing on a topic of state, regional, national or international interest over two academic semesters.
-See the Our Work section of our website for examples of the journalism produced by past fellows.
+O’Brien Fellows complete, during nine-month Fellowships over two academic semesters, in-depth reporting projects of their choosing on a topic of state, regional, national, or international interest.
+See the Our Work section of our website for examples of previous O'Brien projects.

 SEE OUR CODE OF CONDUCT >>